When correcting for regression to the mean is worse than no correction at all

-This ratio is directly related to repeatability, $R = 1/(1 + \delta^2/\sigma^2)$, a measure of measurement consistency.
-A repeatability of $R=1$ corresponds to $\delta^2 =0$, while and $R=0$ corresponds to $\delta^2 \to \infty$.
-The empirical ratio for systolic blood pressure data is approximately $\delta^2/\sigma^2 \approx 0.45$, which gives $R\approx 0.69$.
-Given that measurement error variance $\delta^2$ is the ultimate cause of the RTM effect but is rarely measured in two-time point studies of change (\citealt{Chiolero_2013}), we choose to consider it as the main independent variable in our analysis.
+This ratio is directly related to repeatability ($R = 1/(1 + \delta^2/\gamma^2)$), a measure of consistency.
+For instance, the empirical ratio for systolic blood pressure data is approximately $\delta^2/\gamma^2 \approx 0.45$, which corresponds to $R \approx 0.69$.
+Given that measurement error variance $\delta^2$ is the mechanical driver of the RTM effect but is rarely measured in two-time point studies of change (\citealt{Chiolero_2013}), we treat it as the primary independent variable in our analysis.

 We have not included the Blomqvist method in the preceding analysis because, in theory, it is designed to yield the true slope regardless of the parameter values.
 However, as we will demonstrate, this method's efficiency is severely constrained by limited sample size.
 We will show that this can cause the Blomqvist method to produce estimates of the true slope that are worse than the crude estimate, a counter-intuitive finding that highlights the method's practical limitations.